Land Trust Preserves and Easements

 Open Properties: Preserves that are open for visitation are listed in the “Places to Explore” drop-down menu at the top of the page.
 Each page has information about the preserve’s location, access, history, and often features a downloadable trail map.

 Closed Properties: Some of our preserves, and all of our conservation easements, are not open to the public.
 Those that are closed may sit on ecologically sensitive sites (wetlands, ponds, etc.), do not have good access, or are simply too small for us to build a trail.
 We kindly ask that you do not venture on to these closed preserves without written permission from the New Canaan Land Trust.
 If you are interested in accessing these preserves for research, education, or other reasons, please contact us.

 Dog Policy: We do allow furry friends on our open preserves, and our rules are simple:

-- You must pick up any solid waste left by your dog, even if it is deposited off-trail) and bring it home with you.
+- Pick up any solid waste left by your dog (even if it is deposited off-trail) and bring it home with you.
 Trash receptacles are not provided.

 - You are responsible for any harm that your dog does to other visitors, their dogs, our property, or our neighbors’ property.

 Other Guidelines: Remember that these preserves were generously given to the land trust so that they could be conserved in perpetuity.
 The Land Trust’s primary responsibility is to protect and steward the land; visitation is a privilege.
 Help us keep our preserves open to the public by following these guidelines:

-- Open preserves should only be visited from dawn until dusk
+- Trails may be used from dawn until dusk

 - Give wildlife an appropriate amount of space, and do not venture off-trail

 - Leave what you find so that others may enjoy it (…except litter)